csningli/csningli.github.io/posts/20180613-frame_and_shared_status.md

 ## "Frame"

 Since "Frame" is a realization of tree node, it should support the reference to the node's parent and children.
 Furthermore, it also maintains a reference to the tree's root.
 In the following, it is the abstract representation of "Frame".

-The parent-child relation is constructed in "AddChild", and it is broken in "RemoveChild".
-Note that the root of the node should be properly updated when the parent-child relation is modified.